Admission requirements - One of the following:

 Specific admission requirements

-A Mathematics C-level is 125 instructional hours of 60 minutes each.
+A C-level in Mathematics = 125 instructional hours of 60 minutes each

 Each of the subjects above must be passed with a min. average of 2.0 on the Danish grading scale.
 And, the instructional hours must be obtained during the last 3 years of Upper Secondary School.